List of lingua francas: Serbo-Croatian

 Serbo-Croatian is a lingua franca in several of the territories of the former Yugoslavia, Bosnia, Croatia, Montenegro and Serbia.
 In those four countries, it is the main native language and is also spoken by ethnic minorities.
 For example, a Hungarian from Vojvodina and an Italian from Istria might use it as a shared second language.
 Most people in Slovenia and North Macedonia can understand or speak Serbo-Croatian as well.
 It is a pluricentric language and is commonly referred to as Bosnian, Croatian, Serbian, or Montenegrin depending on the background of the speaker.

 Spanish

 With the growth of the Spanish Empire, Spanish became established in the Americas, as well as in parts of Africa, Asia and Oceania.
 It became the language of global trade until Napoleonic Wars and the breakup of the Spanish Empire at the beginning of the 19th century.
-Spanish was used as a lingua franca throughout the former Spanish Colonial Empire, including territory in present-day U.S., but particularly in present-day Mexico, Spanish Caribbean, Central, South America and the Philippines, and still remains the lingua franca within Hispanic America.
+Spanish was used as a lingua franca throughout the former Spanish Empire, including territory in present-day U.S., but particularly in present-day Mexico, Spanish Caribbean, Central, South America and the Philippines, and still remains the lingua franca within Hispanic America.
 It is also widely understood, and spoken to different degrees, by many people in Brazil, especially in the South and Southeast.

-At present it is the second most used language in international trade, and the third most used in politics, diplomacy and culture after English and French.
+At present, it is the second most used language in international trade, and the third most used in politics, diplomacy and culture after English and French.

-Turkish

-Turkish is still in use and widely spoken in several areas formerly part of the Ottoman Empire and may be understood by older people in other parts of the Balkans.
-It is still used among the Turks, Kurds, Zazas, Armenians, and more ethnicities in Turkey.